inolen/gremlin-node/README.md

 N.B.
 Gremlin-node is still in development.

-## Dependancies
+## Dependencies

 [__node-java__](https://github.com/nearinfinity/node-java)

 Bridge API to connect with existing Java APIs.
-Please read the [__node-java__](https://github.com/nearinfinity/node-java) installation notes, as it outlines how to install the node-java module on specific platforms and it's dependancies.
+Please read the [__node-java__](https://github.com/nearinfinity/node-java) installation notes, as it outlines how to install the node-java module on specific platforms and it's dependencies.
 N.B.
-One of it's dependancies is python 2.x.
+One of it's dependencies is python 2.x.

 [__maven__](http://maven.apache.org/index.html)